💡 How to Use Static Resource in Salesforce to Style the File Upload Component (LWC)

 🔹 Introduction

-In this tutorial, we’ll see how to use a Static Resource to style your File Upload component, so it looks clean, responsive, and professional.
+However, the default style may not always fit your UI.
+In this tutorial, we’ll learn how to use a Static Resource to style the File Upload component for a clean and professional look.

 🎯 Goal